BMR Calculator - Calculate Your Basal Metabolic Rate Free BMR Calculator

 BMR Calculator - Guide

-BMR (Basal Metabolic Rate) is the number of calories your body needs to sustain basic life functions at complete rest — breathing, circulation, cell production, and nutrient processing.
-It represents the minimum energy expenditure needed to keep you alive if you did nothing all day.
+BMR (Basal Metabolic Rate) is the number of calories your body needs to sustain basic life-supporting functions at complete rest — breathing, blood circulation, cell production, nutrient processing, and organ function.
+It represents the minimum energy expenditure needed to keep you alive if you were lying still all day without any physical activity.

 Mifflin-St Jeor Equation (Recommended):